quantum-advantage-tracker/quantum-advantage-tracker.github.io/data/classically-verifiable-problems/circuit-models/h2qec/README.md

 # h2qec

-H²Q (Hysteretic Quantum Error Correction) implements thermodynamic error mitigation for quantum computing, treating syndrome measurement errors as thermal fluctuations that can be filtered using hysteresis-based controls with dwell-time thresholds (φ = 2.67).
+H²Q (Hysteretic Quantum Error Correction) implements thermodynamic error mitigation for quantum computing, treating syndrome measurement errors as thermal fluctuations that can be filtered using hysteresis-based controls with dwell-time thresholds.

 ## Scope & Methodology